 The traces of magic will be places where you can find something magical, called "foundables" in the game.
 That might be a beast, friend or enemy and once you open them up, you'll move into an AR experience, using the camera on your app to blend the game world with the real world, just like collecting Pokemon in Pokemon Go.

-The inns will let you collect magic energy that you'll need to play the game, while the greenhouses will be where you'll get ingredients for creating potions, as well as being able to grow ingredients.
+The inns will let you collect spell energy that you'll need to play the game, while the greenhouses will be where you'll get ingredients for creating potions, as well as being able to grow ingredients.

-Everything you encounter will be collected in your Vault, with a Registry that's a little like a sticker book where you can keep track of everything.
-This is where the addictive side of the game will come in, as you'll want to make sure you're filling up that Registry.
+Everything you encounter will be collected in your suitcase, with a Registry that's a little like a sticker book where you can keep track of everything.
+There will also be a vault where you keep your potions, potion ingredients and other items.

 Aside from exploring and collecting, there's an RPG - role play gaming - side to Wizards Unite.
 You'll be able to set-up your character, not only choosing your wand, house and creating your official Task Force ID, but also the opportunity to choose a profession.

 There are three options:

 Each career path has different strengths and the opportunity to develop the skills you'll need.
 This will see you taking lessons - with on-going progression - and essentially letting you power-up.
 This is where Wizards Unite goes a little deeper than Pokemon Go, and adding a side of the game that's not reliant just on walking around finding things.
 For example, if you're an Auror, you'll get greater combat skills, so you'll be able to hex opponents and have more powerful protection against their spells.